rishabhgupta03/Voice-Assistant/README.md

 You should always use Voice Assistant within a virtual environment, especially on Linux where system utilities are likely to be written in your system Python.
 Getting your system environment messed up when a required library gets changed is never fun.

-On Debian derivates like Ubuntu, Mint, Raspbian, etc. you can install a virtual environment using VirtualEnvWrapper:
+On Debian derivatives like Ubuntu, Mint, Raspbian, etc. you can install a virtual environment using VirtualEnvWrapper:

 ```bash
 ~/Voice-Assistant $ sudo apt install virtualenvwrapper